alanrogers/bedvcf/README.md

 This program reads a .vcf file on standard input and a .bed file specified in a command-line argument.
 The .bed file specifies a set of intervals, and the .vcf file describes variable sites in a set of DNA sequences.
-The program bedvcf filters the vcf file, printing only those intervals listed in the .bed file.
+The program filters the vcf file, printing only those intervals listed in the .bed file.

 On input, the chromosomes of both files must be sorted in dictionary order, and the nucleotide position must be sorted in numeric